 Be aware of and consider cross code impacts, and consider co-ordinate submission and implementations

-Further details on considerations made by the Workgroup can be found below in ‘Interactions’.
+Further details on considerations made by the Workgroup can be found above in ‘Consideration of the Proposer’s solution’.

 Consider EBR implications

 The Workgroup agreed the there were no EBR implications.
-Respondents to the Workgroup consultation agree this is be the case.
+Respondents to the Workgroup consultation agree this to be the case.

 Consideration of any unintended consequences of effectively redefining the observability area

 Consider the Ofgem Letter of 10 January 2022

+The Ofgem letter calls for CIM to be used as the standard method of data exchange within GB, starting with LTDS.
+The Workgroup has followed this mandate by using CIM and recognising the need for a CIM governance group post implementation.
+The Ofgem letter mentions GC0139 within its section “Further application of the CIM”

 Consider any implications of GC0117

+Further details on considerations made by the Workgroup can be found above in ‘Consideration of the Proposer’s solution’.

 Consider any temporary governance arrangements required prior to any formal governance being in place

 The Workgroup considered the development of a working group to facilitate the change should GC0139 be approved.
-It was agreed that future governance should be developed further by British Standard Institute (BSI).
+It was agreed that future governance should be developed further by the British Standard Institute (BSI).

 Workgroup Consultation Summary